albodelu/TabLayout/README.md

 The project creates a tab layout with fragments.
-Bu the data isn't getting properly loaded into the fragments.
+But the data isn't getting properly loaded into the fragments.
 The repository contains the code and details about the issue is shared here http://stackoverflow.com/questions/42280813/recyclerview-onbindviewholder-called-only-once-inside-tab-layout.

 Any help is appreciated.